Marius-Knipp/NamUs-Matching/README.md

    Matches are saved in an Excel file (`output/matches.xlsx`) with NamUs IDs for both missing and unidentified individuals, along with their overall similarity score and details of individual category scores.

 ## Call to Action

+This project has already demonstrated its potential to aid investigations.
+During one of the test runs, the algorithm successfully identified a meaningful match between Timothy Lucas ([MP3052](https://www.namus.gov/MissingPersons/Case#/30521/details?nav)) and [UP10830](https://www.namus.gov/UnidentifiedPersons/Case#/10830/details?nav).
+This match was reported to the authorities for further investigation, underscoring the potential of this tool to assist in resolving real cases and providing closure to families.

 You are encouraged to download the `output/matches.xlsx`, explore potential matches with high similarity scores, copy the NamUs IDs, and verify the cases on [NamUs](https://namus.nij.ojp.gov/).
 If you identify a likely match, please report it to the authorities to assist in resolving these cases.